Import and explore a map

 The geodatabase and shapefile data referenced by the Mali maps are all stored here.

-In ArcGIS Pro, links to data sources on the same hard drive as the project folder are saved as relative paths.
+In ArcGIS Pro, data sources on the same hard drive are linked to the project folder as relative paths.
 Links to data sources on a network drive are saved using absolute paths.
 Links to data sources on a GIS server are stored using universal locator paths.
+See more information on referencing data in maps.

 Explore a map